clinicedc/edc-model-wrapper/README.md

     '/listboard/1/'

-Model is a class regardless of how it was declared:
+Attribute `model` is a model class regardless of how it was declared:

     >>> assert wrapper.model == Example
     True

-All field attrs are converted to string and added to the wrapper, except foreignkeys:
+All field attributes are converted to string and added to the wrapper, except foreign keys:

     >>> wrapper.f1
     1